Current as of: February 4, 2025 - 22:06

 Accommodation: Hótel Klettur (or similar)

 Our trip ends in Reykjavik after breakfast.
-You can catch a Flybus transfer to the airport to catch your return flight.
+You can catch a Flybus transfer to the airport for your return flight.
 Alternatively, if you’d like a bit longer to explore this invigorating city, speak to your sales representative about extending your stay.

 Please note: It is possible the order of the itinerary listed above will be changed to ensure the best possible conditions for each activity during the trip.
 All listed activities and services will be included.
 Your leader will inform you of any changes locally after assessing conditions.